mora145/A_Dog_Said/README.md

 * simple prosthetic nose.
 Fits all animals with nose (not birds,insects)

 All parts can be obtained from traders, except peglegs.
-All parts can be crafted at the animal prosthetics bench, after research of electricity and simple animal prosthetics Crafting requires a skill of 5-12, depending on part.

 Simple parts are slightly lower in efficiency than natural parts.
 Bionic parts are higher.